 - The Impact Fund may cover costs associated with refreshments related to project activities.
 However, this does not include the purchase of alcohol, tobacco, or drugs.

-Will the Impact Fund support the purchase of IT equipment or larger/more expensive equipment/ items?
+Will the Impact Fund support the purchase of large items or expensive equipment?

 Can my organisation include staff costs in my project proposal?

 The Impact Fund will not support recurrent operating costs, however, there are some instances where staff costs will be funded.
 Where a staff member’s role is supporting the implementation of the project, we can fund the relevant portion of their salary for the fixed period of the project.
 We request proof of timesheet or similar to justify this.